Russian star practices despite report of positive drug test

 IOC spokesman Mark Adams said Wednesday that “legal consultation” was required between the Olympic committee and the International Skating Union.
 He gave few details, but acknowledged that “we have athletes that have won medals involved.”

 If the Russian team is disqualified, the U.S. team would be elevated to the gold medal for the first time in the event.
-Japan would be awarded silver and fourth-place finisher Canada, the defending champion, would receive the bronze.
+Japan would be awarded silver and fourth-place finisher Canada would receive the bronze.

 If any athlete and team is disqualified or had results nullified, an appeal is likely, which could further delay the medals presentation.
 The Court of Arbitration for Sport has set up an office in Beijing to hear urgent cases.